dogoncouch/logdissect/README.md

 # logdissect
 logdissect is a tool for gaining insight into log files.
-It can merge more than one together and sort by timestamp, and filter the results by time range and other criteria.
+It can merge multiple log files together and sort by timestamp, and filter the results by time range and other criteria.
 Files that end in .gz or .bz2 are ignored.

 # INSTALLING
     git clone https://github.com/dogoncouch/logdissect.git